zriyansh/signoz.io/docs/deployment/docker.md

 ### 2. Using Docker Compose

-To clone the SigNoz repository and enter the new directory, run:
+1. To clone the SigNoz repository and enter the new directory, run:

 ```console
 git clone https://github.com/SigNoz/signoz.git && cd signoz/deploy/
 ```
+<br></br>

-You can chose either ClickHouse or Druid as the datastore
+2. You can chose either ClickHouse or Druid as the datastore.
+You need to have docker-compose correctly setup before running this.

 <Tabs
-  defaultValue="ClickHouse"
+  defaultValue="clickHouse"
   groupId="datastore-options"
   values={[
     { label: "ClickHouse Setup", value: "clickhouse" },